KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+6. Warning: No LICENSE file.

 ## [MMM-Bengali by ethanwang4](https://github.com/ethanwang4/MMM-Bengali)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-Bensinpriser by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Bensinpriser)